pdfkit/pdfkit/README.md

    Make sure you are using absolute paths (start with forward slash) to your resources.
 If you are using PDFKit to generate PDFs from a raw HTML source make sure you use complete paths (either file paths or urls including the domain).

-*  **Resource url differ from server env:** Image sources and hrefs in the PDF link to the environment variables by default.
-The code is executed on the server, so if the @env domain is blocked or used interally, the PDF generated could be missing images.
-You can set a root_url in the configuration that is used to point to these images.
+In restrictive server environments the root_url configuration may be what you are looking for change your asset host.

 ## TODO
  - add amd64 support in --install-wkhtmltopdf